umbraco/UmbracoDocs/Umbraco-Cloud/Cloud-API/index.md

     }

 :::note
-you'll notice the "plan" parameter takes either "Single" or "Studio" as valid options.
+You'll notice the "plan" parameter takes either "Single" or "Studio" as valid options.
 The terminology used for these plans has since changed.
 "Single" will create a "Starter" plan whereas "Studio" a "Professional".
 :::

 If everything went as expected, the endpoint will return a `HTTP 200` status code and a JSON object that looks like this: